Hyrrokkin User Guide

 if (link_type === "text") {

-return (new TextEncoder()).encode(value);
+return (new TextEncoder()).encode(value).buffer;

-} else if (link_type === "table") {
+} else if (link_type === "frequency_table") {

-return (new TextEncoder()).encode(JSON.stringify(value));
+return (new TextEncoder()).encode(JSON.stringify(value)).buffer;

 }